tanvirfahim15/tanvirfahim15.github.io/_pages/about.md

 <span class='anchor' id='awards'></span>
 # 🎖 Honors and Awards
-- [2022] - **Deans Award**, awarded by the Faculty of Engineering and Technology, University of Dhaka, in recognition of outstanding academic achievement in Bachelor of Science with honours.
+- [2022] - **Deans Award**, awarded by the Faculty of Engineering and Technology, University of Dhaka, for outstanding academic achievement in Bachelor of Science with honours.
 - [2022] - **Azfar Alam Memorial Gold Medal**, awarded by the University of Dhaka for obtaining the highest CGPA in the Bachelor of Science examination of 2019.
-- [2022] - **Talentpool Scholarship**, awarded by the Directorate of Secondary and Higher Education, Government of Bangladesh for obtaining the highest CGPA in the Bachelor of Science examination.
+- [2022] - **Talentpool Scholarship**, awarded by the Directorate of Secondary and Higher Education, Government of Bangladesh, for obtaining the highest CGPA in the Bachelor of Science examination.
   2022
-- [2022] - **Professor Lutfar Rahman Merit Award**, Awarded by the Department of Computer Science and Engineering, University of Dhaka for securing highest CGPA in theBachelor of Science examination of 2019.
+- [2022] - **Professor Lutfar Rahman Merit Award**, Awarded by the Department of Computer Science and Engineering, University of Dhaka, for securing the highest CGPA in the Bachelor of Science examination of 2019.

 <span class='anchor' id='achievements'></span>